 Speculative applications are worth considering.
-For contact details, see THS UK list of members.
+For contact details, see The Hydrographic Society list of members.
 Use your personal network of previous employers or contacts made through work experience or project work.

 You will be given in-house and on-the-job training in areas such as seamanship and instrument handling.

 If you're working onshore you may need to undergo a medical examination, although requirements vary depending on the country.
 Trainees working offshore must usually undertake this and also a basic offshore safety and emergency training course, including: